uriweb/uri-modern/README.md

 URI Modern is a WordPress theme designed for the University of Rhode Island.
 It's designed to replace all themes currently being used on the university's websites, and unify the online brand and experience.

-## What's new in 1.0.7
+## What's new in 1.1.0

-URI Modern 1.0.7 is a bug fix release.
+URI Modern 1.1.0 is a minor release.

-* Fixes a style issue with menu ancestor indicators
-* Adds styles for feature captions and promoted search results
+* Adds support for comments on posts
-* Adds a Formats menu to the visual editor
+* Adds a Customizer option for hiding post navigation
-* Updates compatability with the [URI People Tool](https://github.com/uriweb/uri-people-tool)
-* Other bug fixes and code improvements

-For complete details, see the [commit history](https://github.com/uriweb/uri-modern/pull/123/commits) and the [issue tracker](https://github.com/uriweb/uri-modern/issues).

-## What's new in 1.0.6

-URI Modern 1.0.6 is a bug fix release.

-* Fixes an issue that prevented clicking on interactive elements in Stages

-For complete details, see the [commit history](https://github.com/uriweb/uri-modern/pull/120/commits) and the [issue tracker](https://github.com/uriweb/uri-modern/issues).
+For complete details, see the [commit history](https://github.com/uriweb/uri-modern/pull/126/commits) and the [issue tracker](https://github.com/uriweb/uri-modern/issues).

 ## How do I get set up?